jackokaiser/vanlab/content/blogs/en_2021-trip.md

 ## <a name="thermal"></a>Thermal comfort and air quality in the van

 I believe that we've spent a lot more time and effort into insulating our van than most other vanlifers.
-Especially for the air tightness, to protect the insulator from the water vapor released by cooking and breathing.
+Especially for the air tightness, to protect the insulation from the water vapor released by cooking and breathing.
 In the end it was worth it.

-I have measured temperature and humidity in the van at four spots: in the living area, near the exterior (in the fan), in the roof insulator and in the left wall insulator.
+I have measured temperature and humidity in the van at four spots: in the living area, near the exterior (in the fan), and in the roof and left wall insulation (hemp).
-Parking the van in the sun during the summer months, the insulator in the roof could exceed 50°C.
+Parking the van in the sun during the summer months, the hemp in the roof could exceed 50°C.
 Within the van however, the temperature would "only" peak to around 30°.
 Here is a plot of a representative hot summer day: the 21st of August in Avignon, I spent the whole day working within the van with the door opens.